astropy/package-template/docs/ape17.rst

 manually, you can add the ``oldest-supported-numpy`` package to the build dependencies in your ``pyproject.toml`` file.
 In addition if you have Cython extensions, you will need to also add an entry for Cython, pinning it to a recent version.
-Provided you indicated when you generated the template in Step 0 that you wanted to use compiled extensions, you should be good to go as both ``oldest-supported-numpy`` and ``cython`` should be in the ``pyproject.toml`` file.
+Provided you indicated when you generated the template in :ref:`Step 0 <step0>` that you wanted to use compiled extensions, you should be good to go as both ``oldest-supported-numpy`` and ``cython`` should be in the ``pyproject.toml`` file.
 In this case your ``pyproject.toml`` file will look like: